profsmith89/ctps/_sources/chap15.md

 We've built ourselves a powerful and flexible tool with which we can investigate the state of a running program.
 We've also built ourselves an interpreter than uses a script's interrupted execution context as its environment.
 Including the real Python debugger `pdb`, you now have several tools with which you can slow down a program's execution so that you can better understand its behavior and more quickly fix the bugs within it.
 Happy bug squashing!

-\[Version 20240827\]
+\[Version 20241004\]

 [^fn1]: It's from Brian W. Kernighan and P.J.
 Plauger \[1978\]. *The Elements of Programming Style (2nd edition)*, McGraw-Hill, page 10.

 [^fn2]: The [Microsoft Visual Studio Code](https://code.visualstudio.com/docs/editor/debugging) and [Replit](https://docs.replit.com/programming-ide/debugging) IDEs have built-in support for debugging.
 Python ships with a standalone interactive debugging tool called [pdb](https://docs.python.org/3/library/pdb.html).
 [Google Colab](https://colab.research.google.com/github/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/01.06-Errors-and-Debugging.ipynb) uses an IPython-enhanced version of pdb, although the interface is not very user-friendly, in my humble opinion.

 [^fn3]: If you compare the script from Chapter 5 with the one in the \`chap15\` directory, you'll see that they're not exactly the same.
 In this chapter's version, I created a function \`grab\_guess\` that encapsulates the work we need to do to grab and validate the user's input.
-This allows you to place a breakpoint in \`grab\_guess\` and learn about how you can move up and down in the stack frame in an actual debugger.
+This allows you to place a breakpoint in \`grab\_guess\` and learn about how you can move up and down the call stack in an actual debugger.

 [^fn4]: While I made it sound like this operation is a one-for-one replacement, this isn't always the case.
 In general, you need to remove and save enough of the original program to fit the encoding of a breakpoint exception.